Since 2012, Ventana Wildlife Society has provided

 WHAT CAN I DO TO HELP YOU PROCESS MY FREE AMMUNITION REQUEST QUICKLY?

-- • Follow the instructions above under How Do I Apply.
+• Follow the instructions above for drawing entries or local pick up requests.
 Any missing information will require additional correspondence.

 • In your initial request, avoid providing a long wish list of calibers.
 We are only providing one box of centerfire, and we are just going to ask you which one you want the most (and chances are we have it or can get it).
 Better to just give one or two first choices (two is best if your first preference is something that is not easily found - for example, “I would like a .30-06 Springfield, preferably 150 grain, but if you have a 7.62x54R I want that”).